NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/thousand-pains-fulu-(stone).md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "thousand-pains-fulu-(stone)"
 aliases: "Thousand-Pains Fulu (Stone)"
 source: "Pathfinder Treasure Vault"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "fulu"
 trait03: "magical"
-trait04: "uncommon"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 5
 weight:
 value: "30"
 subvalue: "gp"
 invest:
 usage: "affixed to a creature"
 license: "ORC"
 identify:
 description: "**Duration** 1 minute  Created by a chirurgeon who threw away morality in search of endless life, a _thousand-pains fulu_ blocks the natural flow of elements in the body.
 A creature to which the fulu is affixed must attempt a DC 19 Fortitude check.
 Failure or critical failure primes the target for persistent damage triggered by a specific condition that must be met within the fulu's duration.
 This fulu's yellow parchment feels dusty and stiff.
 The fulu deals 3d6 bludgeoning as muscles swell to crush joints and bones.
 On a failure or critical failure, if the target takes electricity damage, it takes 1d6 persistent bludgeoning as well."
 powerTitle1:
 actionEconomy1:
 type1: